drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 Integrated Development Environment (IDE): Software tools such as Visual Studio Code, PHPStorm, or Sublime Text for coding and development.

-Laravel Framework: The PHP framework for building the web application.

 Database Management System: MySQL or other RDBMS for data storage and retrieval.

 Version Control System: Git or SVN for managing source code versions.